yacinec/landing-page-portfolio/README.md

 # Landing Page Portfolio
 This portfolio regroup all my landing page developments

-## Warning
+## Disclaimer
-All of the pictures or images used in these pages aren't mine.
+I don't own the pictures / images used in my project.
-The link of the authors are in the html file of each landing pages.
+You can find the link of the author in each html page.
-Try to check their works !
+Support them on their dribble page !

 ## Getting Started

-### Show the pages
+### Run the app
-You just need to git clone this repository and open the index.html files in each dist repository.
+You need to download the module in the package.json file.
+You can use npm or yarn.

+### Run the app
+You can run the app with a local server.

 ## Built With
 - Parcel.js
 - Javascript
 - SCSS / CSS